-A description/proof of that double dual of finite dimensional real vectors space is 'vectors spaces - linear morphisms' isomorphic to vectors space
+description/proof of that between finite-dimensional vectors space and its double dual, there is canonical 'vectors spaces - linear morphisms' isomorphism

 Topics